eguven/mobai/docs/rules_and_concepts.md

 Mobile units can target game tiles which sets their path to that tile whereas immobile units can only target units.

+### Clear Target and Clear Path

+Clearing target means resetting `attack when you can` (chase) order.
+Mobile units will retain their paths and contiue moving.

+Clearing path means resetting the path.
+This also implies resetting a target due to targeting mechanics (unit will chase its target).
+This action has no meaning for immobile units.

 ### Attacking